Estimating Conditional Distributions with Neural Networks using R package deeptrafo: Application: Binary classification

 We then set up the formulas for the four models.
 The unconditional model is specified without any predictors and \code{1} on the right-hand side.
 Later, we will restrict this additional intercept to zero for identification (see \code{warmstart_weights} in the definition of \code{m_0}).
-For all other models, we remove the intercept directly by specifying \code{0 + ...} on the right-hand side. \begin{CodeChunk} \begin{CodeInput} R> fm_0 <- action ~ 1 R> fm_tab <- action ~ 0 + popularity R> fm_text <- action ~ 0 + deep(texts) R> fm_semi <- action ~ 0 + popularity + deep(texts) \end{CodeInput} \end{CodeChunk} Note that \code{deep} is the same neural network architecture with text embedding as in Section~\ref{subsec:maincomp}.
-Here, we use a custom \cls{keras\_model} to which we can refer to by the name \code{"embd"}. \begin{CodeChunk} \begin{CodeInput} R> make_keras_model <- function() { + return(keras_model_sequential(name = "embd") |> + layer_embedding(input_dim = nr_words, output_dim = embedding_size) |> + layer_lstm(units = 50, return_sequences = TRUE) |> + layer_lstm(units = 50, return_sequences = FALSE) |> + layer_dropout(rate = 0.1) |> layer_dense(25) |> + layer_dropout(rate = 0.2) |> layer_dense(5, name = "penultimate") |> + layer_dropout(rate = 0.3) |> layer_dense(1)) + } \end{CodeInput} \end{CodeChunk}
+For all other models, we remove the intercept directly by specifying \code{0 + ...} on the right-hand side. \begin{CodeChunk} \begin{CodeInput} R> fm_0 <- action ~ 1 R> fm_tab <- action ~ 0 + popularity R> fm_text <- action ~ 0 + deep(texts) R> fm_semi <- action ~ 0 + popularity + deep(texts) \end{CodeInput} \end{CodeChunk} Here, \code{deep} is the same neural network architecture with text embedding as in Section~\ref{subsec:maincomp}.
+We use a custom \cls{keras\_model} to which we can refer to by the name \code{"embd"} and wrap it in a function, which allows us to create multiple instances of the same model.
+This may be necessary in applications to make the resulting \proglang{Python} objects point to different copies in memory and avoid unintented re-use of already trained or modified models. \begin{CodeChunk} \begin{CodeInput} R> make_keras_model <- function() { + return(keras_model_sequential(name = "embd") |> + layer_embedding(input_dim = nr_words, output_dim = embedding_size) |> + layer_lstm(units = 50, return_sequences = TRUE) |> + layer_lstm(units = 50, return_sequences = FALSE) |> + layer_dropout(rate = 0.1) |> layer_dense(25) |> + layer_dropout(rate = 0.2) |> layer_dense(5, name = "penultimate") |> + layer_dropout(rate = 0.3) |> layer_dense(1)) + } \end{CodeInput} \end{CodeChunk}

 Next, we use \code{PolrNN()} to set up the different models with a standard logistic latent distribution.
 Models including text data are trained for ten epochs with early stopping and a patience of two, and the weights from the epoch with the best validation loss are restored.
-The unconditional and tabular-only models are trained full-batch and without validation split until converging to the minimum.
+The unconditional and tabular-only models are trained full-batch and without validation split until converging to the minimum since convexity of the problem implies a unique solution.

+Besides the simple text embedding that is trained from scratch, we also present how to use a pre-trained \code{word2vec} embedding in Appendix~\ref{app:word2vec}.